 NFL Hall of Famer Jan Stenerud

 Founded in 1971 by NFL Hall of Famer Benny Friedman, Midwest Kicking is the longest-running instructional program for special teams players in the country.
 Midwest Kicking has been recognized for its innovative approach during more than five decades.
 It was the first camp to create a program for long snappers, the first to utilize videotaping and the first to combine both the physical and mental elements in the teaching of special teams skills.
-Over the years techniques and strategies in the kicking game have evolved and Midwest Kicking has stayed at the forefront through its quality staff.
+Over the years techniques and strategies in the kicking game have evolved, and Midwest Kicking has stayed at the forefront through its quality staff.
 From Jan Stenerud, the most decorated kicker in NFL history, to Nate Kaeding and Alex Henery, the staff is unmatched in its experience and expertise.

-Former NFL standouts Nate Kaeding and Alex Henery
+Camp alumni and NFL standouts Nate Kaeding and Alex Henery

 The goal of Midwest Kicking is to help you reach your fullest potential.
 There is no rigid, single-minded way to approach these skills.
 Every athlete is different, and we want to cultivate and refine your style, so you can get the maximum from it.
 We want to help you eliminate bad habits that hamper your proficiency.
 Anybody can see whether a kick, punt or snap was good or not.
 The key is to know why and how you produced the result you did.
 If an athlete understands the fundamentals and biomechanics of a physical action, it is then possible to analyze what went wrong.
 Armed with this knowledge, you can correct the problem.